Making Meth: Dangers & Risks

 American Addiction Centers provides 24-hour medical detox and treatment so you can get on the road to recovery.
 If you find yourself battling a substance use disorder (SUD) with meth, please reach out to one of our Admissions Navigators at for the help you need today.

 Crystal meth has become a relatively common drug of abuse due to its ability to work quickly, produce extreme euphoria, and be easily manufactured.
-Individuals who abuse meth smoke it, snort it, mixed it with water and inject it, or take it orally.
-The drug has a fast onset of action, and often, its intense effects dissipate rapidly, resulting in abusers continually bingeing on the drug.
-Crystal meth has received much attention because it is often made in home laboratories that use easily obtainable substances to produce it.
+Meth can be smoked, snorted, mixed with water and injected, or taken orally.
+The drug has a fast onset of action, and often, its intense effects dissipate rapidly, resulting in a binge and crash cycle.

-The DEA reports that methamphetamine abuse is still a significant problem in the United States.
+The DEA reports that methamphetamine use is a significant problem in the United States.
 Per the National Institute on Drug Abuse (NIDA), other street names for methamphetamine include meth, ice, chalk, crank, glass, and crystal.
 On the street, it often appears as clear or bluish crystals or shards of glass.
-Some forms of street meth can be viewed at the DEA’s website.

 Ingredients Used to Make Street Meth

-Drug abusers can be very resourceful.
-According to Discovery, a rather quick and easy method to make meth (compared to traditional production methods) has recently become very popular among meth abusers.
-The shake and bake procedure requires mixing the chemicals in a glass or plastic bottle, such as a soda bottle, and then shaking it vigorously.
+The shake and bake procedure is a rather quick and easy method to make meth (compared to traditional production methods) that has recently gained popularity among meth manufacturers.
+The procedure involves mixing the chemicals in a glass or plastic bottle, such as a soda bottle, and then shaking it vigorously.

 Meth Lab Warning Signs

 There are some warning signs that an apartment or house may be involved in the production of illegal methamphetamine.
-Based on the reports given by the DEA, some of the signs of a meth lab could include:
+Based on reports by the DEA, some signs of a meth lab could include:

-- Excessive security warnings or security features, such as numerous signs (e.g., no trespassing, beware of dog, private property, etc.), numerous security cameras or surveillance devices, etc.
+- Excessive security warnings or security features, such as numerous signs (e.g., no trespassing, beware of dog, private property), and numerous security cameras or surveillance devices.

-- Various empty containers, including antifreeze containers, drain cleaner containers, pool acid, etc., in the trash.
+- Various empty containers, including antifreeze, drain cleaner, or pool acid, in the trash.

-- Occupants who often appear suspicious or appear never to sleep
+- Occupants who often seem suspicious or appear never to sleep.

-- Lab equipment like glass tubes, plastic tubes, laboratory heaters or Bunsen burners, or numerous plastic containers inside
+- Indoor lab equipment like glass or plastic tubes, and laboratory heaters or Bunsen burners.

-- Numerous protein tanks or starter fluid containers
+- Numerous propane tanks or starter fluid containers.